LaurinZubler/sa-documentation/chapters/research.typ

 )

 == Discussion
 #global.paragraph(
   "Use of AR in Sailing",
   [
-    The utilization of AR in a maritime context has garnered limited scientific attention.
+    The utilization of Augmented Reality in a maritime context has garnered limited scientific attention.
 However, Dr. Francesco Laera and his team at the Polytechnic University of Bari are playing a pivotal role in this niche area, primarily through their foundational research.

     All the studies conducted to date underscore the effectiveness of augmented reality in sailing applications.
 User studies indicate that AR interfaces can significantly enhance reaction times and overall user experience during sailing.
-For beginners, AR offers an intuitive means to grasp the fundamentals of sailing, while for seasoned sailors, it provides valuable assistance in navigation and boat handling.
+For beginners, Augmented Reality offers an intuitive means to grasp the fundamentals of sailing, while for seasoned sailors, it provides valuable assistance in navigation and boat handling.

     #global.todo("prototpys somehow erwähnen")
+    #global.todo("abstract: ar has potential")
   ]
 )

 #global.paragraph(
   "Component Types",
   [
+    The component types of Augmented Reality application on ship bridges ... lots variations

+    - can not be directly adopted into sailing.
+    - sailing different cockpits.
+    - the protoype of laera display in the sky,

     // which for sailing
     #global.todo("campare types from large bridge ships to sailing")
   ]